Kia Soul

-First generation (AM; 2008)
+Conception

-The first-generation Soul debuted at the 2008 Paris Motor Show and is manufactured in South Korea.
-Designed at Kia's design center in California, the Soul concept was styled by Mike Torpey in early 2005 under the leadership of Chief Design Officer Peter Schreyer.
-As a new member of Kia's Design Team in Irvine, California, Torpey was sent to Kia Korea to brainstorm a new vehicle.
-After seeing a television documentary on wild boars and learning of their importance in Korean culture, Torpey sketched a caricature of a boar wearing a backpack.
-The New York Times reported "the boar's attitude of strength and capability was the image [Torpey] wanted for a new model aimed at hip urban youths."
+Designed at the Kia Design Center in California, the Soul concept was styled by Michael Torpey (1972-2020) in early 2005, working with Kia's U.S. Design Chief, Thomas Kearns, under the leadership of Kia's global Chief Design Officer, Peter Schreyer.

+Having previously worked with General Motors and as a new member of Kia's design team in Irvine, California, Torpey was sent to Kia's Namyang Design Center in Korea to help brainstorm a new vehicle.
+After watching a documentary on Korean wildlife, Torpey saw that the wild boar embodied a set of qualities that could inspire the design of a small, boxy car, and drew numerous sketches of a boar with outdoor gear, including a backpack — leading to his design for the 2006 Kia Soul Concept with a tough, compact stance.
+The New York Times reported, "the boar's attitude of strength and capability was the image [Torpey] wanted for a new model aimed at hip urban youth."